When facilitating strategy we are helping the Chief Executive and their team. Often it is about leaving the room all telling the same story.

 There is no point you leaving the room with disagreements, or leaving the elephant in the corner of the room.
 We want to get them on the table and explore with each other why you believe different things.
 As Peter Drucker says, “If there appears to be universal agreement, then delay the decision and encourage dissent” because quick consensus leads to bad decisions.

-We give you time to talk to one another
+When facilitating strategy, we give you time to talk to one another

 For each strategy session we will have a plan and an agenda set out, agreed with the Chief Executive or senior Director.
 However we do not sacrifice quality of conversation to hit an arbritary timescale.
 The important piece is having the conversations.
 If that requires some time, unexpected in the agenda, then have them.
 We can always catch up later.
 The Quality of conversation amongst yourselves as a team, is key.